Two Indian crew on board cruise ship off Japanese coast test positive for coronavirus

 Two Indian crew onboard a cruise ship off the Japanese coast have tested positive for the novel coronavirus, the Indian Embassy in Japan said on Wednesday as authorities confirmed that 174 people have been infected with the deadly disease.
 The cruise ship Diamond Princess with 3,711 people on board arrived at the Japanese coast early last week and was quarantined after a passenger who de-boarded last month in Hong Kong was found to be the carrier of the novel virus on the ship.

-A total of 138 Indians, including passengers and crew, were on board the ship.
+A total of 138 Indians, including 132 crew and 6 passengers, were on board the ship.
 "Due to the suspicion of novel coronavirus (nCoV) infection, the ship has been quarantined by the Japanese authorities till February 19, 2020," the embassy said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)